CBM PSYCHOLOGICAL & COUNSELLING SERVICES

 Can I change therapists if needed?

+Yes, you can.
 It is very important that you feel comfortable, relaxed, and safe with your therapist.
 Having a strong therapeutic alliance is essential for success in treatment.
 Should you feel this bond is missing or lacking and would prefer to be treated by a different practitioner, simply let us know and we will refer you to a different therapist, either within CBM or at another facility.

 Are psychological services covered by OHIP?

-In some cases they may be, for example when provided through a Family Health Team, typcially located at a Doctor's Office or Medical Clinic.
+In some cases they may be, for example when provided through a "Family Health Team", typcially located in a Doctor's Office or Medical Clinic.
 At most private clinics though, including at CBM, psychological services are not covered by OHIP.
-Most extended health insurance plans, however, do cover psychological treatment services such as psychological assessments, psychological consultations and psychological treatment/psychotherapy.
+Most extended health insurance plans, however, do cover psychological treatment services such as psychological assessments, psychological consultations and psychological treatment including psychotherapy and counseling.

 How do you ensure my privacy?